babooppa6/Hale/README.md

 - `P|α` **Shell integration** - Specialized terminal emulator embedded into the application.
 - `½|α` **Lua scripting** - A general purpose scripting for prototyping and makeshift extensions.

-To not spoil it all, here is a few secret features.
+To not spoil it all, here are a few secret features.

 - `*|β` **C++ Scribe** - A secret feature.
 - `*|β` **Streams** - A secret feature.